-How to mass update Salesforce records – a complete guide
+How to Mass Update Records in Salesforce – a complete guide

 Salesforce is a great platform that covers a huge array of corporate processes and provides a great user interface to enter or modify data, but only one record at a time.
 If you are working with tens, hundreds, or even hundreds of thousands of records – you’ll need to learn how to mass update Salesforce records and data in bulk.